iGEM-Engineering/iGEM-DBTL-bootcamp/2_build/2_build.md

 </figure>
 </center>

-Once you have miniprepped the basic parts and the plasmid backbone with drop-out, you will use [Golden Gate Assembly (GGA)](https://technology.igem.org/assembly/golden-gate) reactions to build the three constitutively expressing GFP constructs that you designed and _in silico_ assembled in the [Design Module](/1_design/1_design.md).
+Once you have miniprepped the basic parts and the plasmid backbone with drop-out, you will use [Golden Gate Assembly (GGA)](https://technology.igem.org/assembly/golden-gate) to build the three constitutively expressing GFP constructs that you designed and _in silico_ assembled in the [Design Module](/1_design/1_design.md).
 Within each reaction, all plasmids will be digested with a Type IIS restriction enzyme, allowing for the complementary overhangs flanking the parts and the plasmid backbone to ligate together.

 <center>